 - Bachelor’s of Arts in Psychology, Long Island University, with Minors in Fine Art, Business and Philosophy

-Location: New York, NY Teaches: Online International CAPP, Bounce Back Better (B³), Coaching Skills Training (CST), Flourishing Skills Group (FSG), Group Mentor Coaching (GMC)
+Teaches: C.A.P.P. in New York City, Bounce Back Better (B³), Applied Positive Psychology Coaching (APPC), Flourishing Skills Group (FSG), Group Mentor Coaching (GMC), iMastermind & Mentoring Incubator (iMMi)